QubitExplorer/Recommender-System/README.md

 To start with the basic example:

-Lets say, we have three best users, and all of them were having equal knowledge but totally different varities of interests:
+Lets say, we have three users with different varities of interests:

 As a New User (Product/Service Buyer), may likes **Football, Hiking, Climbing, Animal Caretaking and Reading**